ryanwhite04/chengyule/README.md

 # Purpose/architecture of the web application
-Allows users to have a better understanding at traditional chinese 成语.
-The nav bar has a "Home" tab which generates a different puzzle, daily, amongst all users, while the "Random" tab generate a random puzzle for users to enjoy.
+This web application allows users to have a better understanding at traditional chinese 成语.
+The nav bar has a "Home" tab which generates a different puzzle, daily, amongst all users, while the "Random" tab generates a random puzzle for users to enjoy.
 The "Rules" tab explains the game rules and the "Statistics" tab presents user's gaming history -- that is the number of attempts, corrects and fails.
 Our website can also be translated into different languages.

 # Setting up development environment